 The end of October is the time of year when Americans dress as weird looking creatures parading the neighborhoods.
 Of course, life resumes to normal the day after Halloween, except for the sugar hangover.
 What I found interesting as I… Read More »Creatures of Habit.
 It’s Time to Get it Together!

-I’m responsible for destroying hospitality in my family line.
+I’m responsible for destroying a heritage of good ole family meals.
 My grandmother made delicious fresh farm to table meals each day.
 She served dinner, which was lunch, as the grandfather clock chimed precisely at noon.
-Supper, aka dinner, was at 5:00pm… Read More »Burnt and Botched-So Let’s Just Get Take-Out!
+Supper, aka dinner, was… Read More »Burnt and Botched-So Let’s Just Get Take-Out!

 The fever set in.
 My husband was sick, and my son Logan was due to check into his college dorm the next day during New Student Orientation.
 These days, being sick with anything is the new leprosy, although our family… Read More »New Schooled: A Novice Mom Moves Her Firstborn to College